-8.6 The draft Objectives were presented to Standish Voice's AGM on the 24 November, 2015.
+- 8.6 Having identified the key issues from the analysis of the consultation in summer 2015, five draft objectives were identified by the committee and agreed as the basis for the working groups to take forward in the preparation of the draft plan. - 8.7 The draft Objectives were presented to Standish Voice's AGM on the 24 November 2015.
 The five draft Objectives for the Standish Neighbourhood Plan were formally adopted at that AGM.
 The Values, Vision and Objectives adopted in November 2015 were published on Standish Voice's website.

-8.7 During the Neighbourhood Planning process and while the policies for the Standish Neighbourhood Plan were being created, the Vision and Objectives were revised and formally adopted at Standish Voice's AGM on 14 November, 2016.
+8.8 During the Neighbourhood

+Planning process and while the policies for the Standish Neighbourhood Plan were being created, the Vision and Objectives were revised and formally adopted at Standish Voice's AGM on 14 November 2016.
 These were updated on the Standish Voice website.

-8.8 The revised Vision and Objectives, which are set out on page 19 of the plan, were presented to the whole community for further consultation at Standish Christmas Market, which was held on 3 December, 2016, which was attended by around 5,000 people.
+8.9 The revised Vision and Objectives, which are set out on page 19 of the plan, were presented to the whole community for further consultation at Standish Christmas Market, which was held on 3 December 2016, which was attended by around 5,000 people.
 Approximately 100 people gave their written views on the Objectives and they were unanimously supported by the local community.

-Standish Neighbourhood Plan Objectives Theme Land-use policy Project or other action Objective 1 To improve Standish's retail and hospitality offer by supporting existing businesses and attracting new ones - creating a vibrant, attractive, characterful village centre Yes Yes Objective 2 To reduce traffic congestion by new transport initiatives and better parking Yes Yes Objective 3 To enhance open and recreational space and access to it to improve biodiversity and residents' health and wellbeing Yes Yes Objective 4 To promote sustainable, high-quality housing which meets the current and future needs of Standish residents Yes Yes Objective 5 To maximise government and private developer funding from housing and other developments and seek other funding opportunities to benefit Standish £ Yes Yes Objective 6 To promote health and wellbeing within a sustainable community Yes Yes
+Standish Neighbourhood Plan Objectives Theme Land-use policy Project or other action Objective 1 To improve Standish's retail and hospitality offer by supporting existing businesses and attracting new ones - creating a vibrant, attractive, characterful village centre Yes Yes Objective 2 To reduce traffic congestion by new transport initiatives and better parking Yes Yes Objective 3 To enhance open and recreational space and access to it to improve biodiversity and residents' health and wellbeing Yes Yes Objective 4 To promote sustainable, high-quality housing which meets the current and future needs of Standish residents Yes Yes Objective 5 To maximise government and private developer funding from housing and other developments and seek other funding opportunities to benefit Standish £ Yes Yes Objective 6 To promote health and wellbeing within a sustainable community ŤŤ.
+Yes Yes